shovon-rah/shovon-rah/README.md

 Hello!
 I am Shovon Rahman, a theoretical physics graduate of the University of Dhaka and a passionate teacher and researcher, currently looking for Ph.D. opportunities.
 I'm interested in high-energy physics, astrophysics, and nonlinear dynamics.
-My work focuses on uncertainty quantification in Lattice QCD and jet tagging using ML algorithms.
+My work focuses on uncertainty quantification in Lattice QCD and jet tagging using graph neural networks.
 I am driven by curiosity and an ever-deepening desire to explore the mathematical beauty underlying the laws of the universe through theoretical modeling and data analysis.
 I also take an interest in the philosophical implications of fundamental natural laws.

 ---
 ## **Career Goals**